matter-labs/solx/docs/src/03-standard-json.md

 ```shell
 cat './input.json' | solx --standard-json
 ```

-After receiving output JSON, the calling program can process it according to its needs.
-For projects with deployable libraries, [calling the linker](./02-command-line-interface.md#--link) is usually required before compiled contracts are ready for deployment.

 > For the sake of interface unification, **solx** will always return with exit code 0 and have its standard JSON output printed to *stdout*.
 > It differs from **solc** that may return with exit code 1 and a free-formed error in some cases, such as when the standard JSON input file is missing, even though [the **solc** documentation claims otherwise](https://docs.soliditylang.org/en/latest/using-the-compiler.html#compiler-input-and-output-json-description).